PimenovAlexander/resources/core-logic/pool-overview.md

 The liquidity pool expects the token to be ERC20 standard.
 In addition, there are the following limitations:

-1. The Algebra Integral protocol does not support tokens that can arbitrarily reduce balances at addresses.
+1. The Algebra TONCO does not support tokens that can arbitrarily reduce balances at addresses.
-2. The Algebra Integral protocol does not guarantee full functionality when using tokens whose total supply exceeds $$2^{128} -1$$(maximum value uint128).
+2. The Algebra TONCO does not guarantee full functionality when using tokens whose total supply exceeds $$2^{128} -1$$(maximum value uint128).
-3. The Algebra Integral protocol does not guarantee full performance with tokens that have the ability to selfdestruct or upgradeable code.
+3. The Algebra TONCO does not guarantee full performance with tokens that have the ability to selfdestruct or upgradeable code.

 ### Pool Description